dentproject/testing/docs/CI_Automation/README.md

 - Current test suites
   - fullRegression: All of SIT testings and functional testings (Takes 2 days to complete)
-  - sitTestl:       Only testing SIT test cases
+  - sitTest:       Only testing SIT test cases
   - functional:     Only testing functional test cases
   - l3tests:        A quick test with traffic (10 minutes)
   - cleanConfig:    A quick test for CI framework development